Skip to main content

 • Only compatible with ElasticsearchDocumentStore.

-• Compares query embeddings to document embeddings stored in the index.
+• Compares query embeddings to document embeddings to find the most relevant results.

 Configuration